 - tea or coffee without any creams, flavors, or sweeteners

+Be sure to talk with your doctor before making any dramatic dietary changes.
 After your condition improves, your doctor may recommend slowly adding low-fiber foods back into your diet.
-Once you no longer have symptoms you can resume your high-fiber diet.
+Once you no longer have symptoms of diverticulitis, your doctor may suggest that you resume a balanced, higher-fiber diet.

-If you’ve been diagnosed with diverticulitis, make sure to discuss your food needs and restrictions with your doctor.
-If you have not yet had that discussion, make a list of food-related questions before your next appointment.
-It’s important you talk about the role food plays in both helping heal and possibly aggravating the condition.
+If you’ve been diagnosed with diverticulitis, talk with your doctor about both your food needs and food restrictions.
+It’s important to discuss the role food plays in helping heal and possibly aggravating your condition.

-If you need additional guidance, ask your doctor to refer you to a nutrition specialist.
-Specifically, seek out a healthcare professional that has experience working with people who have diverticulitis.
-They will be able to make specific recommendations, provide recipes, and help you find ways to enjoy the high-fiber foods your diet needs.
+If you need additional guidance, ask your doctor to refer you to a dietitian.
+Specifically, seek out a healthcare professional who has experience working with people who have diverticulitis.
+They’ll be able to help you find ways to enjoy the high-fiber foods you need in your diet.

-Stay in communication with your doctor about your condition.
-While diverticulitis may remain dormant for long periods of time, it’s a chronic, life-long condition.
-If you start to notice your symptoms increasing, make sure you have a plan of action from your doctor that can help reduce pain and discomfort and maximize your ability to go about your life.
+In addition, stay in communication with your doctor about your condition.
+While diverticulitis may remain dormant for long periods of time, keep in mind that it’s a chronic, lifelong condition.
+If you start to notice your symptoms increasing, make sure you have a plan of action from your doctor that can help reduce pain and discomfort and help you manage your condition.